Wedding Anniversary Invitation Wording for Family and Friends

 A set of short wedding anniversary invitation texts for cards, messages or email.
 Each version keeps the invitation clear and easy to send.

-We are celebrating [number] years of marriage and would love to share the evening with you.
-Please join us on [Date] at [Time] at [Venue Name].
-RSVP by [RSVP Date].
+We’re celebrating [number] years of marriage and would love for you to join us on [Date] at [Time] at [Venue Name].
+Kindly RSVP by [RSVP Date].

-After [number] years together, we are gathering family and friends for a simple anniversary celebration.
+After [number] years together, we’re gathering family and friends for a simple anniversary celebration.
 Join us at [Venue Name] on [Date] for dinner, stories and a toast.

-Please join us as we celebrate our wedding anniversary with the people who have been part of our story.
+Celebrate our wedding anniversary with us and the people who have been part of our story.
 [Date], [Time], [Location].
 RSVP to [Name] by [RSVP Date].

 Reviewed by Grace W., Ghostwriter